TechnionTDK/jbs-mekorot-android/README.md

 - **iri-0.8** - Support for Internationalised Resource Identifiers in Jena
 - **lucenoid_3.0.2** - Lucenoid is a high-performance, full-featured text search engine library
 - **slf4j-android-1.6.1-RC1** - The Simple Logging Facade for Java
+- **volley** - Enables post/get requests to a remote server

 **Note:** all these jars are not exported via the build.gradle file, but were manually added to the project.
 Also note that they all required for the operation of the Androjena library.
 These jars were built from sources as explained [here](https://github.com/lencinhaus/androjena).

 ### activities
-- **SplashActivity** - Splash screen while queries that extract parasha/perek labels are being loaded.
+- **SplashActivity** - Splash screen while queries that extract parasha/perek labels are being loaded, and the application cache is being validated.
-- **MainActivity** - Activity that holds all of the tabs (Favorites, Mekorot, Psukim).
+- **NavActivity** - Activity that holds all of the tabs (Mekorot, Psukim) and the Navigation Drawer.
-- **MakorDetailView** - Activity that shows the contents of a specific Makor.
+- **ResultsActivity** - Activity that shows the contents of a specific Makor.
-- **MakorFavoriteView** - Activity that shows the contents of a favorite Makor in which you can share your Makor in either a text or link format.
+- **FavoritesActivity** - Activity that shows the contents of a favorite Makor in which you can share your Makor in either a text or link format.
 - **SettingActivity** - Settings activity for choosing font families and sizes.

 ### adapters